So you are looking for the most valuable pennies that worth money.

 - or Numismatic Guaranty Corporation (NGC) would also go a long way in spiking up the value.

-This post reveals the top 10 most valuable U.S pennies according to their auctioned value, starting with the penny with the least auctioned value to the U.S penny with the highest auctioned value.
+This post reveals the top 10 most valuable pennies in the united states according to their auctioned value, starting with the penny with the least auctioned value to the U.S penny with the highest auctioned value.

 #1.
 Indian Head Penny (1877)